 - Estimate of the risk.
 This is a skill that must be learned.
 By experience you’ll be able to assess risk better.
 For example, by not wearing insufficient protective clothing while riding – you’ll have no idea of the risks this results until serious injury or when you have an accident – and if you survive it.

 - Risk recognition.
-You cannot deal with risks if you don’t recognize them.
+You cannot deal with risks if you don’t recognise them.
 There are two types of risks: subjective and objective.
 Subjective has to do with behaviour and attitude of a biker.
 Objective is determined by environmental factors, other vehicles and road conditions.

 Risk management must be a logical consequence of your behaviour.
 There are many other factors, such as weather, condition/state of your motorcycle and its components, health, etc. Some motorcyclists manage risks instinctively.
-In principle it is something which is intrusted in each one of us – it’s our natural defences against undesirable situations.
+In principle it is something which is entrusted in each one of us – it’s our natural defences against undesirable situations.

 Attitude and disposition of the motorcyclist may have an influence on how she/he deals with risk.
 A positive attitude and the grasp of how to avoid accidents from occurring and the ability to resolve problems will pretty much always score a good result when it comes to reducing and avoiding risks.

-**The risk factors are categorized as human factors, vehicle factors and environment factors.
+**The risk factors are categorised as human factors, vehicle factors and environment factors.
 Knowing risk factors, one can develop countermeasures to improve traffic safety for motorcyclists.
 In Belgium, like other European countries, legislation about certain countermeasures is a fact.
 But we find gaps in issues like alcohol use, licensing and training.
 The increased attention for the subject and the resulting efforts may lead to positive outcomes.
 Future studies about the motorcyclists profile and risk factors are promising.